SaeedBaig/Wingredient/wingredient/templates/README.md

 ```

 This is so that people writing the Python files can easily tell at a glance what paramaters they have to pass into the template.render().

+Additionally, just try to keep the templates as tidy as possible, with minimal CSS/JS in them.
+It's preferrable if styling/JS went into seperate css/js files in the `static/` directory.